ajl2718/whereabouts/README.md

 - Robust to typographical errors

 ## Performance
-Whereabouts performs well compared with other geocoders, with accuracy just below Google's geocoding API.
-The charts below show the accuracy when calculated at apartment / unit, house, street and suburb level, comparing Whereabouts with Google, Mapbox and Nominatim.
+Whereabouts performs well compared with other geocoders.
+The charts below show the accuracy when calculated at apartment / unit, house, street and suburb level, comparing Whereabouts with Google, Mapbox and Nominatim on sets of residential and retail addresses.

 <p align="center">
   <img src="geocoder_comparison_residential_050924.png" alt="Geocoding accuracy on a set residential awddresses" width="45%"/>